SpencerLutz/LeetCodeLockout/README.md

 # LeetCodeLockout
-An adaptation of the competitive programming game Lockout for interview prep with LeetCode.
+An adaptation of the competitive programming game Lockout (created by Scott Wu) for interview prep with LeetCode.